About HeShe Music

 Raised in a Texan Air Force family, Belinda Reynolds now considers herself an 'adopted native' of California.
 She is an active composer, organizer, and teacher that focuses on bringing new music to a variety of audiences and mediums.
 Ms Reynolds completed her Doctorate at Yale University with Martin Bresnick, Jacob Druckman, Jonathan Berger, and Tania León.
 She received her M.A. and B.A. from the University of California, Berkeley, where she studied principally with Andrew Imbrie and John Thow.
 She has received awards from ASCAP, the International League of Women Composers, the NACUSA Young Composers Competition, and the CMTA Composition Competition, among others.

-Belinda Reynolds’ music has been performed by a number of organizations throughout North America and Europe, including: the Da Capo Players, New Music Consort, The New Millennium Ensemble, Twisted Tutu, Essential Music, Earplay, the Vermont Contemporary Music Ensemble, Citywinds, Fulcrumpoint (Chicago), Continuum Contemporary Music (Toronto), New Music Works, Music Now, Seventh Chapter Brass (Australia), The U.S. Army’s Brass Ensemble, and The Albany Symphony's Dogs of Desire.
+Belinda Reynolds’ music has been performed by a number of organizations throughout North America and Europe, including: the Cecilia Quartet, Da Capo Players, New Music Consort, The New Millennium Ensemble, Twisted Tutu, Essential Music, Earplay, the Vermont Contemporary Music Ensemble, Citywinds, Fulcrumpoint (Chicago), Continuum Contemporary Music (Toronto), New Music Works, Music Now, Seventh Chapter Brass (Australia), The U.S. Army’s Brass Ensemble, and The Albany Symphony's Dogs of Desire.
 Her music has been featured in such festivals and venues as the Spoleto USA Music Festival, Lincoln Center’s Great Performers Series, and Weil Recital Hall at Carnegie Hall.
-She has also been an Artist in Residence at Djerassi Colony, Banff Centre for the Arts, the Atlantic Center for the Arts, and the MacDowell Colony.
+She has also been an Artist in Residence at Djerassi Colony, Banff Centre for the Arts, The Atlantic Center for the Arts, and the MacDowell Colony.

 Composer, Teacher, Artistic Director, Common Sense Composers' Collective